 We begin by discussing the Min Latency strategy.
-We will then confirm and offer additional interpretation of two results of [26] regarding the Min Depth and Longest Uptime strategies.
+We will then confirm and offer additional interpretation of two results of [32] regarding the Min Depth and Longest Uptime strategies.

-Figure 8(a) shows that optimizing latency both helps and hurts the number of interruptions.
+Figures 8(a) and 8(b) show that optimizing latency both helps and hurts the number of interruptions.
 The case m=1 is random parent selection.
-As we begin increasing m, minimizing latency to the root has the side effect of reducing tree height, which reduces the number of interruptions because there are fewer opportunities for failure along a node's path to the root.
-But for $m \ge 4$ the tree height is essentially constant (Figure 8(b)) and the trees become less stable:
+As we begin increasing m, latency to the root decreases (Figure 8(d)) but there is a side effect of reducing tree height (Figure 8(c)), which reduces the interruption rate (22% in Gnutella, 19% in Skype) because there are fewer opportunities for failure along a node's path to the root.
+But for $m \ge 4$ the mean node depth is essentially constant and the trees become less stable, with interruptions increasing 22% in Gnutella and 86% in Skype.